-It's a well known fact that many bees are in trouble.
-If all the bees die it's estimated that the human race will almost certainly die with them.
+It's a well-known fact that many bees are in trouble.
+If all the bees die, it's estimated that humanity will almost certainly die with them.
 This is a pretty scary fact.
 Bees and other key insects pollinate 70% of the fruit and vegetables we eat as well as key grazing plants for farm animals.
-The use of pesticides and the removal of native meadows and forests have all pushed our wild bee populations close to breaking point.
+The over-use of indiscriminate pesticides and the removal of native meadows and ancient woodlands have all pushed our wild native bee populations close to breaking point.

 Our mission at Bee Good is to support initiatives that educate and encourage people to do everything they can to help the bees not just survive but to thrive.
 We use honey, propolis and beeswax from our own hives and from our network of bee farmers to help sustain their businesses and care for their bees.
 We use bee-friendly crops and wild flower extracts to encourage the production of much needed food sources and forage for the bees.
 We send out wildflower seed balls with all our orders to help our customers plant bee-friendly wildflowers.
-Simon our founder writes articles and lectures on bee keeping all over the UK.
+Simon our founder, writes articles and lectures on bees and beekeeping all over the UK.
 This year we will also announce a new program called "Bees go to school" where we will sponsor solitary bee hives for schools.

 Whilst wild Honeybee colonies are relatively rare due to lack of habitat, their numbers in the UK are being helped by the growing number of around 27,000 amateur beekeepers supplemented by around about 300 professional bee farmers some of which also supply Bee Good.